OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 - Make sure there are no visual markers disclosing the framework
 - Remove any unnecessary comments (copyrights, bug information, specific framework comments)
 - Remove META and generator tags
-- Use the companies own css or JS files and do not store those in a framework-specific folders
+- Use the companies own CSS or JS files and do not store those in a framework-specific folders
 - Do not use default scripts on the page or obfuscate them if they must be used.

 ### Specific Files and Folders